amaliasyazana/BitAndBytes/README.md

 - Turn on Apache and MySQL on Xampp Control

-- Run on Localhost
+- Run main.html on Localhost to open the page

 - *Homepage* will be displayed first, User can click on the explore recipes button to explore new recipes.
+Click Load more button to display more recipes.

 - The recipe card can be clicked and it will bring to the recipe page and display the ingridients , preparations steap and video (some menu might have no video).